 The ASBSU Senate is the policymaking body of student government with legislative authority over all student body finances and property.
 The Student Senate enacts by-laws, rules and regulations; approves the student body president's appointees to various offices, committees or boards, and establishes and determines the functions of all student government committees and boards.
 The Student Senate is required by the ASBSU Constitution to meet weekly during the academic year.

 SENATORS

 ASBSU Senate Offices 2nd Floor SUB Call 385-1292

-College of Arts æ Sciences ĪV ale erie N Лe ad
+College of Arts & Sciences

-School of Social Sciences & Public Affairs Sherrie Smith College of Business Roland Smith
+School of Social Sciences & Public Affairs

+College of Business